-Tish Murtha, the third of ten children, was born in South Shields in 1956 and grew up in the West End of Newcastle upon Tyne.
-While studying at Newcastle College of Higher Education, her lecturer encouraged her to pursue documentary photography at Newport College of Art, which had been recently founded by Magnum photographer David Hurn.
+Tish Murtha was born in South Shields in 1956 and grew up in Elswick in Newcastle’s West End.
+She studied photography at Newcastle College before being encouraged to apply to the newly established documentary photography course at Newport College of Art, led by Magnum photographer David Hurn.

 Social Conscience